 Quick Brussels Sprouts with Fennel

 2 tsp olive oil

 1# Brussels sprouts, rinsed and sliced, about 6 cups

 1. Heat a medium size skillet on low medium heat until warm.
 Add the oil.
 Add the rest of the fennel seed when one of the seeds sizzles gently when dropped in the oil.
 Let cook for about 30 seconds.

 3. Remove from heat immediately.
 I like to transfer them to another bowl to keep them from cooking further.
 Add apple cider vinegar to taste.
-If you add the vinegar right away it sometimes helps the brussel sprouts maintain their bright green color.
+If you add the vinegar right away it sometimes helps the Brussels sprouts maintain their bright green color.